zenturin/A3U-Warpgate-Tweak/ForkChangelog.md

 - Fixed bug that prevented commander from placing or removing minefields
 - Fixed some missing strings, typos, localization errors
 - Fixed non-working paradrop and loot helicopters if napalm was disabled
+- Fixed inability to assign attacks on Rivals hideouts and cells if there are no unknown locations
 - Military Administration capture/destruction will increase support in it's city
 - Post-effect will be applied while laying in wounded state
 - Transport, light attack and attack helicopters may spawn at helipads on airbases, transport helicopters and light attack helicopters may spawn at milbases